aditya2000/MNIST-Digit-Recoginiser/README.md

  This is a basic Digit Recogniser built on Jupyter Notebook.
 The Convolutional Neural Network Model used in this notebook was built using the Keras Library.

  Dataset used was MNIST Handwritten Digits dataset.
 Dataset contained 60,000 labelled images of digits.

+ The model ended up with a approximately 98% validation accuracy.